 |Table of Contents [Show]|

 Located along Route 66 west of Amarillo, Texas, you will find an exciting roadside display of Cadillacs.
 Invented by a group of art-hippies, the ranch was spearheaded by billionaire Stanly Marsh III.
 Here you will find ten junker Cadillacs half-buried nose-down in the ground and painted in Day-Glo paint.
 When you are here, make sure to bring your can of spray paint so you can make your mark on the Caddies.
 Don't forget to take a bunch of photo ops too.

 Address: 13651 I-40 Frontage Rd, Amarillo, TX 79124

 Carhenge is a striking structure located on the western edge of the Sandhills in Nebraska.
 It consists of a circle of cars and three standing trilithons within the circle.
-This was formed from vintage American automobiles and is currently one of the top roadside attractions for people who are passing through Nebraska.
+This was formed from vintage American automobiles and is currently one of the top roadside attractions in America for people who are passing through Nebraska.

 Address: 2151 Co Rd 59, Alliance, NE 69301